dirkmc/go-iprs/README.md

 The record is published to a path that consists of a validation CID (eg CID of a public key) and an ID, eg `/iprs/<cid>/photos`

+The record value is the path to an IPLD node in the block store.
+It can be
+- an IPFS path eg `/ipfs/<B58hash>/some/path`
+- the raw bytes of a CID pointing to an IPLD node
+- a CID in string format with an optional path, eg `<cid>/some/path`
+- an IPNS path eg `/ipns/ipfs.io/some/path` or `/ipns/<B58hash>/some/path`
+- an IPRS path eg `/iprs/<cid>/photos/3/size`

 ### Examples

 Records created with the [KeyRecordSigner](https://github.com/dirkmc/go-iprs/blob/master/record/key.go) have a `BasePath()` at `/iprs/<key hash>`